CMPSC-580-Allegheny-College-Spring-2024/classDocs/README.md

 ### Definitions of Grading Categories

 - __Class Participation__: All students are required to actively participate during all of the class sessions.
-Your participation will take forms such as answering questions about the required reading assignments, completing in-class exercises, asking constructive questions of the other members of the class, giving presentations, leading a discussion session in class.
+Your participation will take forms such as completing in-class exercises, leading a discussion session in class, engaging in peer review procesws wigh both fellow 580 and 610 students, complete activities as a part of a joint-session on Fridays with the 610 course.

-- __Assignments (in class and laboratory)__: These assignments invite students to explore the concepts, tools, and techniques associated with the field of the class.
-Skills which were discuss in class will be important to students for their work on these assignments.
-Unless specified otherwise, each laboratory assignment will be due at the beginning of the next laboratory session.
-Some of the  assignments in this course will expect students to give both a short presentation and a demonstration of their work and efforts.
+- __Development of Departmental Project__: You will be given a project idea from the department to conduct a literature review, a method selection, an implementation of an artifact, complete prototype development, perform testing and complete an analysis of experimental results.
+At the completion of this project, you will submit a report of the idea.

-- __Final Project__: This project will present you with an opportunity to design and implement a correct and carefully evaluated project.
+- __Development of Own Project__: This project will present you with an opportunity to design and implement a correct and carefully evaluated project.
 Completion of the final project will require you to apply **all** of the work and skills that you have already acquired in the course during the semester to address a research problem.
+At the completion of this project, you will submit a proposal of your own idea.
 The details for the final project will be given in class.

 ### Assignment Submission